nbellini/nbellini.github.io/Pseudocode.md

 end date = date(input("mm/dd/yyy"))
 length = ({end date} - {start date})
 I'll need to look up the swift code to convey what I mean above.
-If this gets to difficult, I may change it to: length = int(input("Enter how many days you'd like your project will last: "))
+If this gets too difficult, I may change it to: length = int(input("Enter how many days you'd like your project to last: "))

 Frequency:
 reminders = int(input("Please enter the amount of times you would like to get reminded a week: "))

-I'll need to figure out how to use this number to take ({length}/x times a wee
+I'll need to figure out how to use this number to take {length}/x times a week

 Maybe, if I do the second length idea, I can just do: frequency = (({length}/7)*{reminders})